Alabama Harassment Lawyer Whitney Polson

-Harassment charges in Alabama can be brought in situations involving physical conflict, or in cases where there is no actual contact between the people involved but only some form of communication.
+Harassment charges in Alabama can be brought in situations involving physical contact, or in cases where there is no actual contact between the people involved but only some form of verbal or electronic communication.
 Commonly charged along with disorderly conduct, criminal harassment is classified as a misdemeanor, but that does not mean that the offense lacks serious consequences.

-In addition to a creation of a criminal record which may negatively impact housing, employment, finance and personal relationships, a conviction for harassment could result in a sentence of up to three months in jail and a heavy fine.
+In addition to creation of a criminal record which may negatively impact housing choices, employment, your finances and personal relationships, a conviction for harassment could result in a sentence of up to three months in jail and a heavy fine.
 If you are facing harassment charges, it may be a good idea to at least meet with a seasoned defense attorney.
 An Alabama harassment lawyer may be able to explore your options for contesting your charges.

 Alabama’s harassment statute is set forth in Code of Alabama §13A-11-8, which defines conduct that is considered harassment as well as conduct that constitutes the crime of harassing communications.
 Both harassment and harassing communications are considered class C misdemeanors.